borisdev/resume/resume.md

   engineers fleshed out their own Jira issues.
 The new technical design autonomy reduced engineering toil and increased creativity.
 - I built the first distributed tracing (Lightstep), which made debugging system downtime easier.
 - I proposed and delivered a new standardized frontend development environment.
 The innovation made debugging and on-boarding easier.
 - I coached junior engineers in systems thinking.

 ### Lead Data Engineer at HiQ Labs, 2015-2018

 HiQ Labs was a people analytics company.

-- I led the move from a monolith to a microservice paradigm.
-I led a Data Engineer to guide the Data Scientists to refactor each component of their monolith into a docker container service.
-I explained to management the technical and human vision behind the microservice paradigm.
+- I led the migration from a monolith to a microservice paradigm.
-- I owned the scraping part of the pipeline.
-The puzzle for the CTO and I was to figure out how to get around LinkedIn’s bot detection in order to scrape millions of HTML public profiles, the raw data for our prediction pipeline.
-- I led a Junior DevOps engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
+- I migrated the Data Scientists from Mongo queries to PySpark.
+- I designed and built the scaping system V2
 - I trained a Junior Data Engineer to maintain the scraping system.
-- I shadowed the Data Scientists to see what I could automate for them.
-- I migrated the Data Scientists from Mongo queries to PySpark.

-### Start-up partner and full-stack developer at Map Decisions, 2014

-Map Decisions was an asset management company for city Public Works departments.

-- I built a mobile app to automate street sign inspection.
+- I led a Junior DevOps engineer to build a Splunk pipeline observability system.

-### Start-up partner and analytics developer at Geoscore, 2014

-Geoscore was a company for demographic analytics.

-- I made the analytic endpoints.
-- I ran Google Ad experiments around comparing SEO strategies.

 ### Developer at Urban Mapping, 2011-2013

 Urban Mapping provided geospatial analytics to Tableau.

-- I created KPIs.
-- I built the CI pipeline (Jenkins).
+- CI/CD/QA pipeline
-- I built the observability system (Splunk, Tableau BI Dashboard).
+- Observability

 ## Misc leadership roles

-- I gave technical vision to students in Medellín, Columbia to make [ClusterPy](https://github.com/clusterpy/clusterpy).
+- Worked with students in Medellín, Columbia to make [ClusterPy](https://github.com/clusterpy/clusterpy).
-- I coached graduate students and taught spatial statistics, as a PhD.
 - Kids snowboard instructor at Vail Resorts, CO.
 - Restaurant Assistant Manager at Vail Resorts, CO.
-- Lead analyst at California Business Magazine.
-CA.
 - Counselor for emotionally disturbed children.
 Seneca Institute.
 CA.